 Breakfast, lunch, snack items and drinks are available at the Capitol Café, located in the basement of the Capitol.

 Souvenirs including t-shirts, note cards, holiday ornaments, and a small selection of Capitol related books are available for sale at the Visitor Services desk on the first floor.
 We accept cash, check, or credit cards.
 Checks can be made out to the State of Colorado.
+For more information please call 303-866-2604.

 See below for detailed information.